GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```

 We can also combine multiple kinds into a kind that represents all the
-constraints of the \"parent\" kind:
+constraints of the "parent" kind:

 ```
 int_5 : kind of int_0_5 int_5_10